How to Start a Succesful Blog and Make Money In 2022

 To do this, choose the option on the right where you fill in the domain name you own.
 You will then connect that name to your Bluehost account.

 Now log in to the domain provider and follow the instructions to connect your domain to Bluehost.
 You can usually do that at the Account Manager Page with an authorization code.

 Next, you’ll get to a page where you have to fill out your details.
 Here you see what’s included in the package, and possible extra’s.

 If you want to keep your hosting as cheap as possible, just untick the boxes with extra’s.

 Which pricing plan should I select?

 Bluehost currently offers a 12, 24, or 36-month plan.
-The longer your plan, the cheaper the price.
+The longer your plan, the lower the price.
 It depends on what you feel comfortable about, but I recommend going for at least 12 months.
 I’ll explain why: